1 Corporate Information

 All assets and liabilities have been classified as current or non-current as per the Company’s normal operating cycle (twelve months) and other criteria set out in the Schedule III to the Act.

-Rounding of Amounts
+Rounding off of Amounts

-1.2 Use of Estimates
+2.2 Use of Estimates

-The estimates and judgements used in the preparation of the financial statements are continuously evaluated by the Company and are based on historical experience and various other assumptions and factors (including expectations of future events) that the Company believes to be reasonable under the existing circumstances.
+The estimates and judgenments used in the preparation of the Standalone Financial Statements are continuously evaluated by the Company and are based on historical experience and various other assumptions and factors (including expectations of future events) that the Company believes to be reasonable under the existing circumstances.
 Differences between actual results and estimates are recognized in the period in which the results are known / materialized.
+The said estimates are based on the facts and events, that existed as at the reporting date, or that occurred after that date but provide additional evidence about conditions existing as at the reporting date.

-1.3 Property, Plant & Equipment
+2.3 Property, Plant & Equipment

 Property, plant and equipment are stated at cost, net of recoverable taxes, less depreciation and impairment losses, if any.
 Such cost includes purchase price, borrowing cost and other cost directly attributable to the acquisition of the items.